RaihanRasheedApurbo/Operating-System/offline on IPC/readme.md

 **Inter Process Communciation(IPC):**

--You can see specification of this assignment on IPC Assignment.pdf demo output is on output.txt.
+You can see specification of this assignment on IPC Assignment.pdf demo output is on output.txt.

--Solution is on ipc_using_triple_mutex.cpp and ipc_using_busywaiting_and_yield.cpp (2 different solution).
+Solution is on ipc_using_triple_mutex.cpp and ipc_using_busywaiting_and_yield.cpp (2 different solution).

--you can run code using script.sh and test.sh -script.sh create txt file to show output on the other hand test.sh shows it on console
+you can run code using script.sh and test.sh

+script.sh creates txt file to show output on the other hand test.sh shows it on console